What are the top tourist attractions to visit in Mallorca, Spain?

 Engage in foodgasm

 Another must-taste is the trumpet, a simple yet tasty dish.
 It is made with potatoes, tomato, bell peppers, eggplant, garlic, and olive oil.
-The ingredients are basic, but the distinct way of preparing the dish makes it unique and special.
+The ingredients are essential, but the distinct way of preparing the dish makes it unique and special.

 Take a cultural trip to Pollentia.